wesm/feather/cpp/README.md

 We use [Google C++ coding style][1] with a few changes:

-- We use C++ exceptions for error handling
 - Long lines are permitted up to 90 characters
 - We do not encourage anonymous namespaces

+We do not use C++ exceptions as handling them in Python extensions adds a lot of library complexity.
+This also makes it simpler to make libfeather accessible to other C users.

 Style is checked with `cpplint`, after generating the make files you can veryify the style with